 In 1836, Peer purchased 400 acres of land to establish a grindstone quarrying and manufacturing operation.
 The outcropping of Marshall Sandstone that Peer discovered was an abrasive stone with a very fine grit unique to Grindstone City and perfect for grindstones, scythe stones and hones.
 Worldwide demand soon earned the town the nickname of Grindstone Capital of the World.

 The town became largely a company-built town, with homes, a grist mill, wharfs, and a booming industry with two quarries.
 A salt mining operation produced 125 barrels of salt each day during the 1870s, and the first railroad built into Grindstone City.

 So next time you get a taste for ice cream, or are sick of Cheeseburgers in Caseville make the effort to get to Grindstone City.
 The choices are awesome.

 Clean, comfortable and friendly, are the first thoughts that came to mind as we settled in.
-Our server came in within a minute and we ordered a ice cold Molson drafts.
+Our server came in within a minute and we ordered an ice cold Molson drafts.
 “So cold your teeth ached.”, one of us noted.
-The highlights of the lunch was their wonderful “Turkey Reuben, while the sage diner among us ordered a cheeseburger medium with mustard and pickles.
+The highlights of the lunch were their wonderful “Turkey Reuben, while the sage diner among us ordered a cheeseburger medium with mustard and pickles.

 So we have a new Best Cheeseburger in Huron County tagged as coming from Shelley’s Bar in Grindstone City.
 Their ice cold beer and fresh cut fries round out a great experience.
 It’s also evident that Shelly’s support local charities and sports teams around the Upper Thumb.
 ThumbWind will be back from time to time to ensure that they are the Best of the Upper Thumb.